 Breastfeed baby frequently.
 Breastfeed from only one breast at a time,

 alternating only every 4 hours if you suspect oversupply or

 foremilk/hindmilk imbalance.
-This will ensure that baby gets in more of
+This will ensure that your baby gets in more of

 the fatty hindmilk.